Bushido: Muromachi-Azuchi (1336–1603)

 The practice of decapitating and collecting enemy heads is an example of honor in samurai culture.
-The decapitated heads were shown to a general as evidence that they killed wanted opponents and to collect rewards.
+The severed heads were shown to a general as evidence that they killed wanted opponents and to collect rewards.
 More heads meant higher prestige, honor and rewards.
-A beautification ritual of the decapitated heads called Ohaguro was performed.
+A beautification ritual of the severed heads called Ohaguro was performed.
 Prestigious heads were arranged on a table and presented in front of the warriors.
 All heads were identified and marked to prevent mistakes.
 The guards were left and right of the general and cited spells to transfix demonic spirits of the enemy.
-Then a samurai said his own name, lifted a box to show and describe the decapitated head.
+Then a samurai said his own name, lifted a box to show and describe the severed head.
 The general inspected the trophy heads while holding a fan so that the dead could not recognize his face.
 If the claimed head was correct then the samurai received a payment otherwise he was dismissed.

 Despite the war-torn culmination of this era and the birth of the Edo period, Samurai codes of conduct continued to extend beyond the realms of warfare.
 Forms of bushido-related Zen Buddhism and Confucianism also emerged during this period.
 A Samurai adhering to bushido-like codes was expected to live a just and ethical social life; honoring the practices of the gentry in the absence of military campaigns.